Baxenden: Geography

 Baxenden lies south of Accrington on the A680 otherwise known as Manchester Road.
 It is between 200m at its northern edge and 280m at its southern edge above sea level.
 It is sited in a wedge shaped valley between Hameldon Hill and Oswaldtwistle Moor.
 Hameldon means scarred hill.
 Oswaldtwistle Moor is a part of the West Pennine Moors.
 The valley presumably being carved out by the streams which flow through the area.
 These streams, Warmden Brook and Woodnook Water, merge beneath Accrington and are tributaries of the River Hyndburn; itself a tributary of the Rivers Calder and then Ribble.

 Notable facts

 Baxenden is the home of Holland's Pies.

 Transport

+Train

 Baxenden was once served by Baxenden railway station however this was closed in 1951 before the lines themselves were removed in 1970–71 as recommended by the Beeching Axe.
 This line was once notorious as one of the most difficult in the country due to its 'alpine' nature involving a climb from the junction at Stubbins railway station for 5 miles at an average of 1 in 78 to a summit in Baxenden at 771 feet above sea level followed by a 2 and a quarter mile drop down Baxenden Bank, at times as steep as 1 in 38/40.
 Nowadays 'the lines' as they are known is a footpath which has been recently incorporated into a network of paths that lead throughout the borough.

-Buses to Rochdale, Accrington and Manchester pass through Baxenden.
+Bus

+As of March 2026 buses are run by Blackburn Bus Company.
+The first route is The 464 to Rochdale or Accrington.
+The second route is the X41 Red Express to Manchester or Accrington.